bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Javascript-Concepts-You-Should-Understand.md

 -   <span id="670d">`var` - outdated, may or may not be reassigned, scoped to function. can be not just reassigned, but also redeclared!</span>
 -   <span id="b254">a variable will always evaluate to the value it contains regardless of how it was declared</span>
 -   <span id="aace">Explain the difference between `const`, `let`, and `var` declarations</span>
--   <span id="5d79">`var` is function scoped—so if you declare it anywhere in a function, the declaration (but not assignment) is "hoisted"</span>
+-   <span id="5d79">`var` is function scoped—so if you declare it anywhere in a function, the declaration (but not assignment) is “hoisted”</span>
--   <span id="a54b">so it will exist in memory as "undefined" which is bad and unpredictable</span>
+-   <span id="a54b">so it will exist in memory as “undefined” which is bad and unpredictable</span>
--   <span id="2dc2">`var` will also allow you to redeclare a variable, while `let` or `const` will raise a syntax error. you shouldn't be able to do that!</span>
+-   <span id="2dc2">`var` will also allow you to redeclare a variable, while `let` or `const` will raise a syntax error. you shouldn’t be able to do that!</span>
--   <span id="1f74">`const` won't let you reassign a variable, but if it points to a mutable object, you will still be able to change the value by mutating the object</span>
+-   <span id="1f74">`const` won’t let you reassign a variable, but if it points to a mutable object, you will still be able to change the value by mutating the object</span>
 -   <span id="2c20">block-scoped variables allow new variables with the same name in new scopes</span>
--   <span id="c3d4">block-scoped still performs hoisting of all variables within the block, but it doesn't initialize to the value of `undefined` like `var` does, so it throws a specific reference error if you try to access the value before it has been declared</span>
+-   <span id="c3d4">block-scoped still performs hoisting of all variables within the block, but it doesn’t initialize to the value of `undefined` like `var` does, so it throws a specific reference error if you try to access the value before it has been declared</span>
 -   <span id="f797">if you do not use `var` or `let` or `const` when initializing, it will be declared as global—THIS IS BAD</span>
--   <span id="2212">if you assign a value without a declaration, it exists in the global scope (so then it would be accessible by all outer scopes, so bad). however, there's no hoisting, so it doesn't exist in the scope until after the line is run</span>
+-   <span id="2212">if you assign a value without a declaration, it exists in the global scope (so then it would be accessible by all outer scopes, so bad). however, there’s no hoisting, so it doesn’t exist in the scope until after the line is run</span>
 -   <span id="86d1">Predict the evaluation of code that utilizes function scope, block scope, lexical scope, and scope chaining</span>
 -   <span id="25dc">scope of a program means the set of variables that are available for use within the program</span>
 -   <span id="bcaf">global scope is represented by the `window` object in the browser and the `global` object in Node.js</span>